AKASOLOMID/flask_email/readme.txt

 Abstract

-1.This email service implements the following Functionality:
+1.This email service implements the following functionality:
-2.Tttp round trip between both client and email service provider 3.Validate input data including html validation 4.Dynamically select provider based on response from the provider.
+2.Http round trip between both client and email service provider 3.Validate input data including html validation 4.Dynamically select provider based on response from the provider.
 5.Use lightweight query-able storage to keep records of emails passing through the service